kubernetes-sigs/gateway-api/site-src/guides/http-request-mirroring.md

 # HTTP request mirroring

-??? example "Extended Support Feature"
+???+ info "Extended Support Feature: HTTPRouteRequestMirror"

-    As of v1.0.0, the Request Mirroring feature is an Extended feature, and requires implementations to support the `HTTPRouteRequestMirror` feature.
+    This feature is part of extended support.
+For more information on release channels, refer to our [versioning guide](../concepts/versioning.md).

-The [HTTPRoute resource](../api-types/httproute.md) allows you to mirror HTTP requests to another backend using [filters](../api-types/httproute.md#filters-optional).
-This guide shows how to use this feature.
+The [HTTPRoute resource](../api-types/httproute.md) can be used to mirror requests to multiple backends.
+This is useful for testing new services with production traffic.

 Mirrored requests will only be sent to one single destination endpoint within this backendRef, and responses from this backend MUST be ignored by